Use Self-Scheduling to book a primary care appointment online

 • Electrocardiogram (EKG or ECG).
 This test checks for heart rhythm problems.

 • A chest X-ray.
-This is to see if your heart is enlarged or if you have signs of heart failure.
+This is to see if your heart is enlarged or if you have signs of heart failure or lung problems.

 Risk Factors